yiyangchenbuffalo/maya_normaltranslatortools/Readme.txt

 		if you have trouble closing the window. rerun the script to open the tool and then close it.(It seems to be an issue with 2017 Update 4)

+Update:
+For those who have a problem linking the two files together for example getting an errors like
+"# AttributeError: 'module' object has no attribute 'ApplyNormals'" open the file "Yang_NormalTranslaterTool_1file_ver.py" and copy all the text to the Script Editor then run. you can make that to a shelf tool as well！

 Thank you for your time, have fun!

 #--------------------------------------------------------------------------